Mountaineering Badge

 The Mountaineering Badge is a Group 4 "special skill" badge of the United States Army.
 The badge is awarded to any service-member upon completion of the Army Mountain Warfare School (AMWS), based at the Ethan Allen Firing Range in Jericho, Vermont.
-The badge replaced the Ram's Head Device in 2025, which was only (officially) permitted for wear on the uniforms of New England National Guard personnel; The new badge is authorized Army-wide and may also be worn by all personnel of the various U.S. uniformed services except for the U.S. Navy and U.S. Marine Corps.
+The badge replaced the Ram's Head Device in 2025, which was only (officially) permitted for wear on the uniforms of New England and Colorado National Guard personnel.
+The new badge is authorized Army-wide and may also be worn by all personnel of the various U.S. uniformed services except for the U.S. Navy and U.S. Marine Corps.

 History

 The Ram's Head Device was derived from the 85th Infantry Regimental crest which is topped by a ram's head symbolizing a unit skilled in mountain activity.
 The 85th was one of three regiments comprising the 10th Light Division (Alpine) when it was activated in July 1943.
 In the 1950s, the United States Army Mountain and Cold Weather Training Command at Fort Carson and Camp Hale, Colorado adopted the Ram's Head Device as the badge worn by their cadre.

 In 1983, the Vermont Army National Guard Mountain Warfare School was established in Jericho, Vermont.
 The Ram's Head Device was adopted as the Military Mountaineer Badge denoting successful completion of the Basic Military Mountaineer Course (BMMC) and awarding of the Skill Qualification Identifier – E "Military Mountaineer."
 In 2003 the Vermont Army Mountain Warfare School became the United States Army Mountain Warfare School.